patterniha/MMDF/README.md

 ## Requirements:
 1. xray-core(v2rayng in android)
-2. python with "cryptography" package(pip install cryptography)(you need termux to install python in android)
+2. python with "cryptography" package
 3. a self-signed certificate(must be imported into 1. system 2. browser 3.
 MMDF-config)

 ## Self-Signed certificate: